NIFTI-Imaging/nifti_clib/Matlibs/README.txt

 path.
 For example. in matlab you can run the addpath command: addpath('/usr/local/pkg/niftimatlib/matlab')
 Or, you can copy the contents of the niftimatlib/matlab directory to your <home>/matlab directory.

 There are two C program files included in the distribution: file2mat.c and mat2file.c to handle file i/o.
 These need to be compiled into MATLAB mex files.
-Precompiled mex files are included in this distribution for the following platforms: PCWIN, MAC, SOL2, LNX86, GLNXA64, IRIX.
+Precompiled mex files, taken from the spm8 distribution courtesy of the FIL, are included in this distribution for the following platforms: mexglx  	glnx86		Linux on x86 mexa64  	glnxa64		Linux on x86_64 mexmaci 	maci		Apple Mac OS X on x86 mexmaci64       maci64		Apple Mac OS X on x86_64 mexw32  	win32		Microsoft Windows on x86 mexw64  	win64		Microsoft Windows on x64
 So, you may not need to do the mex compile.
-If you do, a Makefile is in the matlab directory.
+If you do compile, a Makefile is in the matlab directory.
 Instructions are in the Makefile, a simple "make all" should work.
 Note that you must have a MATLAB version 6.5 or higher mex compiler.
+Alternately, a make.m file for calling mex from matlab was contributed by Alle Meije Wink.
 Optional C code for a mex interface to Robert Cox's (NIH) nifti_stats.c code is provided in the @nifti/private/src directory.